-The engine hoses and cables or the transom gel coat can be damaged by tilting the engines to the full up position with the engines turned to the wrong position.
-Most engine installations will benefit from turning the steering wheel completely one way or the other before tilting the engines to the full up position.
-You should monitor the engines as they tilt to determine best full tilt engine position for your boat.
+The engine hoses and cables or the transom gel-coat can be damaged by tilting the engines to the full-up position with the engines steered in the wrong direction.
+Most engine installations will benefit from turning the steering wheel completely one direction or the other before tilting the engines to the full-up position.
+Monitor the engines as they tilt to determine the best full tilt engine position for your boat.